-The original SolarWall Single-Stage system is a favourite of faciliy managers and design professionals alike.
+The original SolarWall® Single-Stage system is a favorite of facility managers and design professionals alike.

-Available in a veriety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.
+Available in a variety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.

 How it Works